artilleryio/artillery/README.md

 # Bonus Dinosaur

+You made it all the way down here, so here's a dinosaur with a minigun:

 ![Dinosaur with a minigun](https://cldup.com/L_LKn5MZLk-1200x1200.jpeg)

-It's a dinosaur with a minigun.